dotsunited/wordpress-boilerplate/README.md

 Adjust the `docker-compose.yml` to your needs using a `docker-compose.override.yml` file (<https://docs.docker.com/compose/extends/>).

-You can add a database dump with the filename `dump.sql.gz` or `dump.sql` which will be imported on the first run.
-A new user with the following credentials will be automatically added:
+You can add a database dump using a `dump.sql.gz` or `dump.sql` file which will be imported on the first run.
+If a database dump is present, a new user with the following credentials will be automatically added:

 ```bash
 Username: `localAdmin`